Daniel36000/WinForms-ThemeManager/README.md

 });
 ```
 - Or you can register with a single property
   If the control is already registered, this method add new property to PropertyMap
+  Example:
 ```csharp
 ThemeManager.Register(label1, "ForeColor", Color.White, Color.Black);
 ThemeManager.Register(label1, "BackColor", Color.Black, Color.White);